MicrosoftDocs/sql-docs/azure-sql/database/hyperscale-automated-backups-overview.md

 There are no traditional full, differential, and transaction log backups for Hyperscale databases.
 Instead, regular storage snapshots of data files are taken.

-The generated transaction log is retained as is for the configured retention period.
+The generated transaction logs are retained as is for the configured retention period.
 At restore time, relevant transaction log records are applied to the restored storage snapshot.
 The result is a transactionally consistent database without any data loss as of the specified point in time within the retention period.

 ## Monitor backup storage consumption